jonidaniel/nextjs-dashboard/README.md

 # Next.js Dashboard

-- A full stack financial dashboard app consisting of:
+- A full stack financial dashboard app consisting of

-  - a public home page,
+  - public home and login pages,

-  - a login page,

-  - dashboard pages that are protected by authentication
+  - dashboard pages (invoices, customers) that are protected by authentication,

-  - the ability for users to add, edit, and delete invoices
+  - and the ability for users to add, edit, and delete invoices

+  - The dashboard utilizes Vercel's integrated database service when fetching data
+  - [Neon](https://neon.tech) is the actual database service provider

-- The dashboard was developed following the [Next.js Foundations course App Router Tutorial](https://nextjs.org/learn/dashboard-app)
+- The dashboard was developed following the comprehensive [Next.js Foundations course App Router Tutorial](https://nextjs.org/learn/dashboard-app)

   - Tutorial Chapters: